NFTX-project/gitbook-documentation/nft-index-funds/index-funds/cryptokitties.md

 ### **Kitty-Gen-0**

-_Kitty-Gen-0 is a D1 input token, 1:1 backed only by Gen 0 Cryptokitties NFTs._
+_Kitty-Gen-0 is a single-fund token, 1:1 backed only by any Gen 0 CryptoKitties NFT that is supplied to the single-fund pool._

 **Contract address**: [0x8712A5580995a1b0E10856e8C3E26B14C1CDF7b6](https://etherscan.io/token/0x8712A5580995a1b0E10856e8C3E26B14C1CDF7b6)
 **Link to Liquidity Pool:** _Coming soon_